1,000+ Opportunities

 Patti Hixon Communications Committee Chair Jennifer Long, Steering Committee Chair Patti Hixon, Steering Committee Chair-Elect Brooke Freeland, Immediate Past Chair Emily Durden, Grants Committee Chair Kaylin Tabbah, Grants Committee Chair-Elect Janie Gonzalez, Communications Chair Shelby Goodrum, Communications Chair-Elect Jessica Sager, Development Chair Maria Amelia Calaf, Programming & Engagement Chair Brenda Salazar, Programming & Engagement Chair-Elect Paola Retes, Report Chair Read related news & stories.

-Letter from the 2026 Women’s Fund Chairs How Women Are Shaping the Future of Philanthropy in Central Texas Two First-Time Grant Partners Expand Access to Law & Healthcare Careers Support Central Texas women.
+Economic Mobility Grants Available for Local Nonprofits El Buen Samaritano Helps Families Reach Their Highest Potential Letter from the 2026 Women’s Fund Chairs Support Central Texas women.
 Investing in Central Texas women and their families is about addressing systemic barriers to build a brighter future for all of Austin.
 We invite you to give to this collective effort to uplift and empower women in Central Texas.

 Donate Questions?
 Contact us

-Based on current listing details, eligibility includes: Nonprofit organizations in Central Texas addressing women's issues.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations serving Central Texas.
+Confirm the full requirements in the official notice before applying.